-Most of the time when we find something troubling about a tree we can mitigate the risk with tree pruning and other maintenance methods.
-Sometimes, however, we recommend removing the tree entirely, which is why we offer Hazard tree removal.
+Most of the time when we find something troubling about a tree we can mitigate the risk with tree pruning and other maintenance methods and tree services.
+Sometimes, however, we recommend removing the tree entirely, which is why we offer hazard tree removal.

 Anytime that significant stress is applied to a tree there is a chance that it will fail in some way.
 For trees, stress comes in three main forms: